 6. collaborate with nurse researchers in planning evidence based interventions and research studies to answer clinical questions and improve patient outcomes;

 7. influence healthcare through active engagement in the social, political, and economic forces impacting healthcare delivery systems; and

 8. value a personal commitment to lifelong learning for continuous professional development.

-Post-MSN certificates are available in the following concentrations: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Nurse Educator†, and Nurse Executive†.
+Post-MSN certificates are available in the following concentrations: Adult-Gerontology Acute Care Nurse Practitioner, Adult-Gerontology Primary Care Nurse Practitioner, Health Systems and Population Health Leadership and Nurse Educator†.

 Please note: Due to limited cohort sizes for some MSN concentrations, transferring between concentrations will be considered strictly on a space available and case-by-case basis.
 Students may find themselves on a waiting list or have a delayed start to the specialty concentration courses.